 8. Consider amenities

-Air conditioning, vending machines, televisions, wifi, and working toilets…a good laundromat should offer these creature comforts.
+Air conditioning, vending machines, televisions, free wifi, and working toilets…a good laundromat should offer these creature comforts.
 Trust me, you’ll appreciate these amenities if you have kids.

 9. Things to look for at the laundromat